Can Passengers Get Compensation for Drunk Driving Accidents?

 - Lost wages due to injury

-Essentially, each case is unique, so there is no one-size-fits-all answer to what a settlement payout looks like in Michigan.
-You can schedule a free consultation with our legal partners to get a better idea about your specific case.
+Each case is unique, so there is no one-size-fits-all answer to what a settlement payout looks like in Michigan.
+You can schedule a free consultation with our legal partners to better understand your case.

 Do You Need an Attorney After Being Hit By a Drunk Driver?

 Passengers who are involved in drunk driving accidents often find the legal aftermath of a crash to be full of complications.
 This is aside from the criminal aspect involving blood alcohol content and any traffic violations.
-Working with an attorney who can investigate and analyze the case to protect your best interests is essential.
+Working with an attorney who can investigate and analyze the case to protect you is essential.

 The Michigan personal injury attorneys at Matz Injury Law can help clear up any confusion and educate you regarding your rights.
 Our knowledgeable lawyers are well-versed in Michigan accident law and can negotiate on your behalf.

-We will also handle communications and any negotiations with the insurance companies regarding injuries and property damage.
-Chances are the insurance company may not want to provide you with compensation and will do everything they can to either avoid paying you or, if they must, offer you an unfairly low settlement.
+We will also handle communications and negotiations regarding injuries and property damage with insurance companies.
+The insurance company may not want to compensate you and will do everything possible to avoid paying you or offer you an unfair or low settlement.

 Let Us Take the Wheel of Your Case